 88a. *I AM you . . . / *You ARE me . . . ?

-The classic Third Conditional supposedly tells about least probable events.
-Example 89 yet might be telling about a prevented thing.
+The classic Third Conditional would tell about least probable events.
+Example 89 could be yet telling about a prevented thing.

 89. If you HAD NOT taken care of it, this handle WOULD HAVE broken off.

-Examples 90 and 90a are both the classic First Conditional, yet one conveys PROBABILITY and the other CERTAINTY.
+We could label examples 90 and 90a the classic First Conditional, yet one conveys PROBABILITY and the other CERTAINTY.

 90. If you take care of this handle, it MIGHT work.